WPArtisan/wpartisan-multisite-crossposter/README.txt

 some of its methods as a base but has a much more streamlined admin process.
 We have maintained the same post meta field names so this plugin should be 100% backwards compatible.

-THIS PLUGIN REQUIRES WORDPRESS MULTISITE AND IS USELESS WITHOUT IT

 == Installation ==

-1. Upload `multisite-crossposter` to the `/wp-content/plugins/` directory
+1. Upload `wpa-multisite-crossposter` to the `/wp-content/plugins/` directory
 2. Network activate the plugin through the 'Network Plugins' menu in WordPress

 == Frequently Asked Questions ==